hans-jorg/efm32gg-stk3700-gcc-cmsis/26-Implementing-a-better-Newlib/README.md

 In order to avoid this problem.

 1 - a callback mechanism is implemented in the clock routines.
 Whenever a clock changed, a registered routine is called and does the reconfiguration.
-There are two callbacks, one is called before the change (it permits to turn off any transmition or processing) and other after (it does the actual reconfiguration).
+There are two callbacks, one is called before the change (it permits to turn off any transmission or processing) and other after (it does the actual reconfiguration).

 2 - The device, in this case, UART, routines need to register the functions. register a callback to reconfigure the baud rate according the new clock frequency.